priyanshtiwari001/Git_tutorial/Readme.md

 - `git push remote_name -d remote_branch_name` - to delete the branch from remote

+- `git clone gitURL` - to clone the git repo

 - `rm -rf .git` - if you dont want to manage by the git so just delete `.git` .

 ---